eswan18/ethanswan.com/content/posts/2022-12-10-python-exceptions-bonus.md

 try:
     contents = f.read()
 except Exception:
-    # If a file can't be read, just pretend the it was empty.
+    # If a file can't be read, just pretend it was empty.
     contents = ''
 finally:
     f.close()